node-apn/node-apn/doc/notification.markdown

 The value to specify for `payload.aps.alert` can be either a `String` or an `Object` as outlined by the payload documentation.

-### notification.newsstandAvailable
+### notification.category

+The value to specify for `payload.aps.category` for use with custom actions.

 ### notification.contentAvailable

-Setting either of these properties to true will specify "content-available" in the payload when it is compiled.
+Set the `content-available` property of the `aps` object.

 ### notification.mdm